Thanks to jhoijhoi for the awesome banner!

 Now, the enemy player may have called for their own gank, and that is why you get WARDS to cover the river.
 Always keep an eye out to see if your lane opponent places their own wards, so you can let your jungler know to either cancel the gank or get oracle's or a vision ward to counter ward there.

 If you're ready for a gank and your jungler is lurking in a nearby push, ping the enemy champion when you're both ready.
 If your jungler has a good initiation (Warwick post-6), wait for him to exit the bush, then attack.
-If your jungler has a weak initiation (Trundle without red buff), you may initiate yourself with any combination of Flash, Seismic Shard and Unstoppable Force.
-Considering the amount of burst and CC Malphite has at his disposal, you should be able to net a few kills before mid game.
+If your jungler has a weak initiation (Trundle without red buff), you may initiate yourself with any combination of

 "Help PsiGuard, I'm in a 1v2 lane and the enemies aren't complete noobs.
 I can't harass them both enough for a kill!"